UummProject/uumm-prototype/support/Broken meritocracy.md

 # Reputation systems

-Within this context, merit defines a required capacity of an entity, while reputation is a proven record of a capacity.
+Within this context, merit defines a required capacity of an entity to make decisions, while reputation is a proven record of a capacity.

 This makes reputation systems extremely suitable for governance.